Shamanthkolegodu/Stepanovs-Binary-Counter/README.md

 # Data structures used: Adjacency List

 # How to compile your code:
 Compile using: gcc -Wall main.c client.c -o program Then run using: ./program

+## Fine techniques course @PES University.